The wind wound up its path and made a detour

 to heal their wounds of despair and woes of life.

-They seem to have everything in plenty but not
+They seemed to have everything in plenty but not

 in bounty, was rain that made the land parched